medleyjs/medley/docs/Routes.md

 matched by the regular expression.

-Having a route with multiple parameters may affect negatively the performance, so prefer the single parameter approach whenever possible, especially on routes that are on the hot path of your application.
+Having a route with multiple parameters may affect negatively the performance, so prefer the single parameter approach whenever possible.

 For more information on the router used by Medley, check out [`find-my-way`](https://github.com/delvedor/find-my-way).